jrucho/YTbeatmakercues/README.md

 - 🔁 **Audio & Video Loopers**
   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
+The first loop sets the tempo automatically;
+  additional loops stay synced to that BPM.
 Double press a loop key to erase.
+  Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.